Regenerative Organic Farming

 The vegetable gardens will supply a full range of produce for the restaurants, including winter salad vegetables, squashes, pumpkins, corn and rye.
 The botanical gardens will supply medicinal plants for the apothecary, for creating a range of soaps and body care products for use in the Nature Spa.

 However, the regenerative organic farm is also an eco-business in its own right.
 Beira Alta has many ancient olive groves and chestnut forests where the produce are not harvested due to the aging population.
 We are working on the creation of a viable model for managing these precious natural resources, providing livelihoods and supporting the economic and ecological regeneration of the region.

 Olive oil has been the principal crop in this valley for many hundreds of years.
 We have more than 300 olive trees, of the black Galega variety, and we produce organic, cold pressed, extra virgin olive oil full of the vitality of this ancient landscape.
 This delicious oil will be served in the Nature Spa and restaurant, and it will also be an ingredient in our body care products.

 At Vale doas Lobas there are more than 12 hectares of chestnuts, in a beautiful unique mountain forest.
 There are many wonderful ways to prepare chestnuts.
 They can be ground into flour, which is a delicious gluten free alternative for cakes, bread, soups and casseroles.
 They can also be prepared as a milk, which is creamy, smooth and naturally sweet.

-Native American corn is often grown with beans and field pumpkins, which helps to maintain biodiversity and improve soil composition.
-Corn is a staple, nutritious grain, and it can be prepared in a variety of ways, including bread or tortillas.
-Corn tortillas will definitely be on the breakfast menu in Rota 22, served with free range eggs and vegetables from the gardens.
+Native American corn is often grown together with beans and field pumpkins, which helps to maintain biodiversity and improve soil composition.
+Corn is a staple, nutritious grain, that can be prepared in a variety of ways, including bread and tortillas.